Cloudxtreme/training_material/internal/13-may-2015-sales-crdt-training/talk.markdown

 # Counters

 Can be used alone or as part of a map.
 Keeps track of increments/decrements.
-Default value is 1 or -1, but configure to any integer value.
+Default value is 1 or -1, but can be set to any integer value.

 * Page likes
 * Number of Twitter followers